In order to establish a VPN from an Android device to pfSense, you must be on at least pfSense 2.0.

 With ICS, the VPN options have been revamped and the following choices are available:

 Of those, at least the IPsec Xauth PSK option should work, but testing is needed to confirm.

 Should be identical to 4.0.
 One report so far of a working configuration with XAuth:

-I have personally tested this client on an Asus Transformer Prime and a Motorola Droid Razr, both with Android 4.0.x, by... er... someone.
+The FEAT VPN client has been tested on an Asus Transformer Prime and a Motorola Droid Razr, both with Android 4.0.x, by... er... someone.
 (Presumably it worked.)

 With the latest update to the pfSense OpenVPN Client Export package, you can export an "Inline Configuration" that has the config, the certs, keys, etc, in a single file.
 This file imports into the client linked above quite easily, as follows:

 NOTE: If you use K9 mail, and possibly others, when you save the attachment to /mnt/sdcard/ the OpenVPN app will launch and import automatically.

 Now that it's saved, you need to tell it your username if you're using a User Auth type.

 You should now be able to connect to the VPN.

 After the VPN has been successfully configured and tested, remember to remove the .ovpn file from your Android device's SD card.
 The settings are stored securely by the app, so keeping the file on insecure storage is not needed nor recommended.